How to structure B2B marketing team?

 How do marketing and sales collaborate on pipeline generation?

-Marketing and sales operate with shared pipeline targets and joint accountability for conversion rates at each handoff point.
-The most effective collaboration includes weekly pipeline reviews, shared definitions of qualified leads, and joint planning for target account engagement.
+Shared targets change the conversation entirely.
+Marketing and sales operate with joint accountability for conversion rates at each handoff point, and the most effective collaboration includes weekly pipeline reviews, shared definitions of qualified leads, and joint planning for target account engagement.
 Marketing owns demand generation while sales owns opportunity progression, but both share pipeline quality responsibility.

 Who owns lead qualification and scoring?